warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 # Glossary

----REVIEW---

 ## Abstract syntax tree

-An abstract syntax tree (AST) is an formal representation of an [Intent](#intent) definition in the [Intent-Specific Language](#intent-specific-language).
-When a user creates a new intent, a parser validates the syntactic structure of the Intent definition and represents it as an AST, which is stored on-chain.
+An abstract syntax tree (AST) is a formal representation of an [Intent](#intent) definition.
+First, a user defines a new Intent in the [Intent-Specific Language](#intent-specific-language).
+Then the [Intent Engine](#intent-engine)'s parser validates the syntactic structure of the definition and represents it as an AST, which is stored on-chain.

 ---